 How to Write a Consulting Proposal

-A consulting proposal can be anything between a simple email summary or an entire well-designed sales deck.
+A consulting proposal can be anything between a simple email summary and an entire well-designed sales deck.
 Normally, the longer and costlier the project, the more effort you’d put into fine-tuning your pitch in order to stand out from the competition.

-How to Write a Proposal Email
+How to Write a Consulting Proposal Email

 Proposal emails are not meant to be too long, so if your project scope is longer than a few paragraphs, it’s better to attach it as a PDF file.
-However, for simpler partnerships, a short email is enough to sum up what you’ve discussed in your initial meeting and get on the same page with your potential new client.
+However, for simpler partnerships, a short email is enough to sum up what you’ve discussed in your initial meeting and get on the same page with your prospective client.

 Proposal emails are also more about the logistics of the onboarding procedure and less about introducing your packages in detail (which you would flesh out in your attached PDF deck).